Young Americans: Critical reception

 Young Americans was released to a generally favorable reception, particularly in America.
 Billboard predicted that the album would appease Bowie's current fans and open him up to new ones.
 Record World called it Bowie's "most compelling album to date"; Crawdaddys Michael Gross said it was his best studio record since Ziggy Stardust, while Cashbox praised Bowie as an artist.
 In their end-of-year list, NME ranked Young Americans the seventh best album of 1975.

 Amongst mixed reviews, some enjoyed certain tracks but disregarded the collection as a whole.
 Rolling Stones Jon Landau praised the title track and thought that the remainder of the album "works best when Bowie combines his renewed interest in soul with his knowledge of English pop, rather than opting entirely for one or the other".
 Ray Fox-Cumming of Record Mirror described the sound as "spasmodic, awkward, frustrating" and having "a joyless energy".
 In The Philadelphia Inquirer, Jack Lloyd called Young Americans a "gem" and a "triumph" filled with "superb" songs aside from the "pretentious" title track, but felt "Across the Universe" and "Fame" were out of place.

 Several critics were negative.
 In The Village Voice, Robert Christgau initially gave the record a C+ called the record "an almost total failure", saying that "although the amalgam of rock and Philly soul is so thin it's interesting, it overwhelms David's voice, which is even thinner".
 He nonetheless appreciated Bowie's renewed "generosity of spirit to risk failure" following the disappointments of Diamond Dogs and David Live.
-He later amended his review to B− and said of the album: "this is a failure."
+He later amended his review to B−, describing "Young Americans" and "Fame" as the album's "two successes".
 In Phonograph Record, John Mendelsohn criticised the lyrics, Bowie's vocal performance, found the melodies "as good as non-existent" and the overall album very weak.
 In the NME, Ian MacDonald felt the record was more of a transitional one, created out of a confused state of mind not knowing where to take his career next.
 He enjoyed it despite its flaws.
 In Melody Maker, Michael Watts praised the backing band but found the record too "pastiche" to be credible and Bowie's worst release up to that point.
 In Canada, Bill Man of The Gazette was also disappointed, believing Bowie should "focus his talents more directly".